Patronymic: Nigeria

-Although not as prominent as during the pre-colonial period, some Nigerians (particularly in the North) continue using patronymics — either as a middle name, as the first part of a hyphenated surname, or as a surname.
-An example of the use of patronymic middle names would be a man named Adamu Abdulkabiru Jibril — whereby "Adamu" would be his given first name, "Abdulkabiru" would be his father's given name as a patronymic middle name, and "Jibril" would be his hereditary family surname.
+Although not as prominent as during the pre-colonial period, some Nigerians (particularly in the North) continue using patronymics—either as a middle name, as the first part of a hyphenated surname, or as a surname.
+An example of the use of patronymic middle names would be a man named Adamu Abdulkabiru Jibril—whereby "Adamu" would be his given first name, "Abdulkabiru" would be his father's given name as a patronymic middle name, and "Jibril" would be his hereditary family surname.
 Other people hyphenate their surname to include a patronymic, in which case the example would be named Adamu Abdulkabiru-Jibril with "Abdulkabiru-Jibril" acting as his surname.
 Using patronymics as the sole surname is also possible, with the example being named Adamu Abdulkabiru with "Abdulkabiru" acting as his surname.

 Somalia

+A Somali's full name is their given name followed by their father's given name, then their paternal grandfather's given name – the same naming convention used in neighbouring Eritrea and Ethiopia.
+Thus. they do not have a surname.
+Somalis traditionally use the first and second names to address someone.
 Somalis use their paternal grandfather's given name as their legal surname for documentation purposes.
-They also use the term "ina" or "iña" meaning "the son of" or "the daughter of," which is similar to other African and Arab naming patterns.
+In formal address, they can also use the term "ina" or "iña" meaning "the son of" or "the daughter of," which is similar to other African and Arab naming patterns.
 For example, the name "Ahmed Mohamed Ali Farah" means "Ahmed son of Mohamed son of Ali son of Farah."
 When stating one's lineage, one will say "Ahmed ina Mohamed" (meaning Ahmed, the son of Mohamed).
 To identify themselves and the sub-clan they belong to, Somalis memorize their long lineage back to a common ancestor.
 Women never adopt their husband's patronym but keep their own for life.